How Do I Become a Secondary English Teacher?

 Study the following packaged pathway combination:

-- Bachelor of Arts (English Writing and Literature) with the Master of Teaching (Secondary)
+- Bachelor of Arts (Creative Writing and Literature) with the Master of Teaching (Secondary)

 SATAC code: 444521